-Derivative gain (loss) results from changes in the fair value of the embedded conversion features relating to degressive issuance provisions originally contained in the May 2024 Amended and Restated Note Purchase Agreement, and subsequently incorporated into and continue under the September 2024 Amended and Restated Note Purchase Agreement as it relates to the June 2024 Convertible Note Derivative and September 2024 Convertible Note Derivative that are required to be bifurcated and accounted for separately as stand-alone derivative instruments (as discussed within Note 7 and Note 8 to the unaudited condensed consolidated financial statements).
+Derivative gain (loss) results from changes in the fair value of the embedded conversion features relating to degressive issuance provisions originally contained in the May 2024 Amended and Restated Note Purchase Agreement, and subsequently incorporated into and continued under the September 2024 Amended and Restated Note Purchase Agreement.
+As a result, these conversion features were deemed to be embedded derivatives requiring bifurcation and separate accounting as stand-alone derivative instruments (the "June 2024 Convertible Note Derivative" and "September 2024 Convertible Note Derivative") (as discussed within Note 7-Debt and Note 8-Convertible Note Derivatives to the unaudited condensed consolidated financial statements).